|

 3.)
 Check Configuration

-Ensure that your Unix user name matches the one in the configuration part
+Ensure that your UNIX/Linux user name matches the one in the configuration part

 4.)
 Ensure to setup at least the following script variables per Domino partition.